bacontime/rpg/tweakedunits.md

 And a year of 365 days is *a bit more than* 3 seasons, but eh.
 This is a fantasy world, so if that bothers you, then you can totally just make the year a bit shorter.
 Nobody will even notice.
+I've also seen "watch" (sixth of a day, 4 hours, 20 turns) and "march" (third of a day,  8 hours, 40 turns) used as convenient rpg units.

-Also, I don't see such a tiny unit being useful in ttrpg time counting, but we can also go down one level.
+Also, I don't see such a tiny unit being useful in ttrpg time counting, but we can also go one level smaller.
 1/120th of a round is 50 milliseconds.
 Just for fun, let's call this a **tick**[^minecraftreference].